- Right-of-Way Encroachment

 - After consideration of the requests, City Council may approve, approve with conditions, or deny the application.

-- A written legal description of area of encroachment is required after TRC review and prior to approval by TRC or City Council, as applicable.
+- A written legal description of area of encroachment or Exhibit Map is required after TRC review and prior to approval by TRC or City Council, as applicable.

 - An encroachment agreement is prepared by legal staff for recordation in the applicable County Register of Deeds.